ECCCBen/SeaIceCNN/README.md

 > **Warning**
 > Access to RADARSAT-2 data products is not included with this repository.
 RADARSAT-2 Data and Products © MacDonald, Dettwiler and Associates Ltd. (2023) – All Rights Reserved.
 RADARSAT is an official mark of the Canadian Space Agency.

+## Ackowledgments

+A special thanks to [M. Brady](https://github.com/m9brady) for all his help in organizing this repo and making it shareable.

 ## Environment Configuration

 Use [miniconda](https://docs.conda.io/projects/miniconda/en/latest/), [mamba](https://mamba.readthedocs.io/en/latest/) or [anaconda](https://www.anaconda.com/download) to recreate the runtime environment: